 Indeed, Master Overwatch highlights some other interesting discrepancies between PC and console players.
 Torbjorn boasts a strong 59.4% winrate among PC players, but that number jumps all the way up to 68% on consoles.
 Additionally, those joysticks seem to get in the way of good sniping, as Widowmaker has a 49.9% winrate with a mouse and keyboard, but only 46.4% and 47.7% on PS4 and Xbox One respectively.
 It seems an auto-aiming turret is a valuable asset when you’re using a gamepad, while a sniper rifle is generally more of a burden.

-I encourage you to mess with the filters and yourself, especially because there’s no guarantee what Blizzard’s reaction to the site will be.
+I encourage you to mess with the filters and look through this data yourself, especially because there’s no guarantee what Blizzard’s reaction to the site will be.
 The Master Overwatch team told me that Blizzard hasn’t taken a position for or against this sort of thing yet, and that uncertainty has influenced the site’s development.
 “Of course we are nervous if Blizzard decides to remove access or prevent these sorts of things,” Master Overwatch told me, “but that is why we are very, very careful, despite the frequency that we have been releasing features, about the quality of those features that we introduce.”
 The team believes the tools they are providing are valuable to the game and the community, and I’m inclined to agree.